 A few days later the snow started to melt away and expose fag butts and empty cans of beer strewn over the area at the top of the hill (where the green was), and an altogether unexpected mosaic pattern began to emerge on the exposed turf too.
 It wasn't black bruised turf in the shape of footprints, as the snow was deep enough to prevent that happening.
 What could it be we wondered?

 Then we realised, the teenagers had decided to do some writing, along with some drawing, in the snow with the flagstick, which bruised the turf.
 As the snow melted away further, the full scale of their artistic endeavours was revealed.
 Imprinted on the turf, like branding on a cows backside, were rather large phallic images with accompanying short descriptive terms.
 It was January, and there was zero growth occurring, which meant the images were going to stay for a while, but fortunately we were able to mask their appearance with some dye.
-Doubtless the members of the offending children wished they could mask their appearance as easily, as they were rather embarrassed by the uproar it caused at the club.
+Doubtless the parents of the offending children wished they could mask their appearance as easily, as they were rather embarrassed by the uproar it caused at the club.

 Speaking of thawing snow, this can be when most problems occur.
 All of a sudden you have an excess of surface water that creates wet soft ground, as well as people wanting to use the facility because "the snows gone, so it must be alright to play on".
 If your drainage system is poor to non-existent, you will have to endure the effects of surface water for longer, with possibly extended closure of the facility, or a surface in play that cuts-up easily and leaves indentations with every footprint, leading to compacted uneven surfaces going into the spring which require renovating; just when the grass starts to grow like mad.

 Are there any benefits to having snow cover on your facility?
 In a word, no (ski resorts excepted).
 Advantages are small in comparison to the disadvantages.
-Snow forced closures help rest the surfaces from play, and if you suffer from animals breaking-in and digging up your turf, you can see from their footprints where they have been entering your site, enabling you to focus your animal deterrent practices.
+Snow forced closures help rest the surfaces from play or general use, and if you suffer from animals breaking-in and digging up your turf, you can see from their footprints where they have been entering your site, enabling you to focus your animal deterrent practices.
 And the other advantages of snow are that it rests the surface from play, oh and it rests the surface.

 There are not many advantages.
 However it does give you some time for machinery maintenance, painting and long discussions on the merits of sustainable carbon-neutral microbial enhanced biodegradable cost-effective ozone friendly quality assured best practice performance quality standards (that's the buzzword count nailed), or any other subject that takes your fancy.